Foxxite/HR-Grande-Omega-Skins/readme.md

 ## Installation

 Download the repo using the "**↓** Code" button and select the ZIP file.
+Make a **copy** of the resource folder in the Grande Omega folder.
 Extract the zip file **on top** of your Grande Omega directory.
 Replace the files you get asked to replace.
 Next time you start grande Omega it should appear in dark mode.